-Most of our existing representatives have new contracts that expressly prohibit any slavery or human trafficking within their businesses and supply chains.
-Work on the remainder is ongoing.
-Going forward we will only enter into contracts with individuals or organisations who have provided us with written declarations confirming that there is no slavery or human trafficking within their business or supply chains.
+Our contracts with representatives expressly prohibit any slavery or human trafficking within their businesses and supply chains and we only enter into new contracts with individuals or organisations who have provided us with written declarations confirming that there is no slavery or human trafficking within their business or supply chains.

-Through periodic reviews, we will take steps to ensure that the representatives are complying with their slavery and human trafficking obligations.
+Through periodic reviews, we take steps to ensure that the representatives are complying with their slavery and human trafficking obligations.
 Appropriate action will be taken to address any concerns we identify.